Diodora demartiniorum

 Diodora demartiniorum is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.

 Description

 The size of the shell varies between 20 mm and 37 mm.
+As broadcast spawners, their embryos develop into planktonic trocophore larvae and then into juvenile veligers before becoming grown adults.

 Distribution

 This species was found in the Eastern Mediterranean Sea off Djerba, Tunisia.